Capture the art of life in Photography.

 - prepare you with a contextual understanding of photography as an art and a skill within the creative and commercial sectors, so you may enter these knowledge-based economies;

-- foster a dynamic visual arts culture and community within Vancouver, British Columbia and Canada, as well as globally.
+- foster a dynamic visual arts culture and community both locally and internationally.

-digital and analogue photography and processes, dark rooms, studio photography, photoshop, lightjet and inkjet printing, negative scanning, drawings as tools for research, interdisciplinary practices, art direction, colour and black and white photography, large format cameras, studio lighting, projected imagery, exhibition, storytelling, visual literacy, studio culture, foundation studies, real world context, sustainable practices, community engagement, minors, concept + ideation, visual art research + methods
+digital and analogue photography and processes, dark rooms, studio photography, photoshop, inkjet printing, negative scanning, drawings as tools for research, interdisciplinary practices, art direction, black and white photography, large format cameras, studio lighting, projected imagery, exhibition, storytelling, visual literacy, studio culture, foundation studies, real world context, sustainable practices, community engagement, minors, concept + ideation, visual art research + methods

 Stay ahead with our undergraduate communications: by program; on social channels.